 This benefit is due to its high Vitamin C content which, along with other things, acts as a powerful antioxidant.
 It’s able to ward off free radicals from the environment, which accelerate the aging process.

 Every 100 grams of soursop provide up to 20 mg of Vitamin C. The daily intake recommended is 60 mg.

 Eating soursop regularly is a healthy way to support liver and gallbladder function.

 It’s rich in antioxidants, which help cleanse these organs.
 This aids in digesting fats to help the organs work better.

 This delicious fruit is a significant source of phosphorous and calcium, which are essential minerals for good bone and dental health.

-This is highly recommended for menopausal women as it is an excellent way to protect against bone density loss, which could be sparked by reduced estrogen levels.
+This is highly recommended for menopausal women as it is an excellent way to protect against the loss of bone density which could be sparked by reduced estrogen levels.

-Several opportunities have shown that soursop contains antioxidant substances and compounds that prevent and treat various types of cancer.
+Several studies have shown that soursop contains antioxidant substances and can reduce the risk for some types of cancers.

 This is because it has a significant amount of fructose, a natural sweetener contained in fruits that can activate the body both physically and mentally.